geriess/blog/content/posts/going-to-india-starting-new-team.md

 In 2018 I launched a new application at Dell which allows development teams to manage all PC platform development and validation activities in a single portal.
 This application took off, and is now being used by over 1500 of my colleagues and vendors.
 Due to the success it's had, I'm creating a new team in India to help me manage it.
 This team will also help me elevate our org to a whole new level of capabilities and innovation.

 In this trip I will be meeting with very talented engineers whom I look forward to working with.
 Some of the team members are internal hires, while others are external hires.
-Of the eight of the initial team members in India, four of them are women engineers, and soon to be 5.
+Four out of the eight initial team members are women engineers, and soon to be 5.
 I'm working with management to ensure we have a diverse team, and that at least half or the majority of hires are women.

 I think this will be the beginning of many future trips to the country.
 Expect a write up about what I learned and how the trip went on my return.